rhedrhed/TreeWayz/docs/meeting-notes/2025-10-20-scrum-meeting.md

 ## 🗂️ 1.
 Meeting Overview

 **Objective:**
-To review the final set of deliverables — including the completed Figma design, architectural diagram, and Use Case UML — and to conduct a reflection discussion in preparation for the upcoming retrospective phase.
+To review the final set of deliverables; including the completed Figma design, architectural diagram, and Use Case UML and to conduct a reflection discussion in preparation for the upcoming retrospective phase.

 ---